Ydrolog/WS_Mdl/code/Env/how_to_make_Env.md

 pip list

 5. Install WS_Mdl.
 You'll need to be on the WS_Mdl repo version that corresonds to your MdlN (repo_V Col in RunLog).
-Then run: pip install -e C:\OD\WS_Mdl\code --use-pep517 --no-deps --no-build-isolation
+Then run: pip install -e G:\code --use-pep517 --no-deps --no-build-isolation
 -----------------------------------------